Rayla: Book Seven: Dark (2024)

+Horrified, Rayla begs Callum not to use dark magic again but he insists he has to in order to stop Aaravos and save everyone.
+However, Claudia attacks Runaan and drags him to the ground.
+With no other choice, Rayla grabs Runaan's bow and prepares to kill Callum herself, tearfully declaring that she will do anything to stop Aaravos and save the world.
+Callum begins the spell to imprison Aaravos in the coin bit it is interrupted when Avizandum manages to overcome Aaravos's control and attacks Aaravos.
+He and Zubeia then drag Aaravos high into the air and force him to drop the Sun Orb, which smashes on the ground and ends the eternal night.
+Rayla watches as Avizandum bites Aaravos, which destroys his physical body in a supernova explosion which kills him and Zubeia.
+Domina Profundis then sacrifices herself to protect Rayla and the others from the explosion.

+Some time later, Rayla and the others gather in the Valley of Graves in Katolis as Ezran unveils a memorial to honour the Archdragons' sacrifice, though Aaravos will return in seven years time when his stars align and allow him to materialize in Xadia again.
+Several months later, She and Callum stand together at the Border as Ezran announces the construction of a new city called Evrkynd where Humans and Elves can live together in harmony.
+Back at the Banther lodge, Rayla watches as Runaan faces Ezran and apologises for killing Harrow.
+Rayla is thrilled when Ezran forgives him and she and Ezran reconcile as well.
+That night, Callum wakes her and, after covering her eyes with his scarf, takes her to a nearby bridge where he surprises her with a moonlight serenade from Bait, Stella, the Baitlings and the shimmercrows Aaron and Sam.
+Amused, Rayla admits that she loves everything about Callum and the two share a passionate kiss.

 Development

 Concept and creation

 Rayla's early designs pictured her as too confident and had to be adjusted.
 Her early expression sheets also served as a practice for Wonderstorm's artists to figure out the four fingers of elven hands.
 In early concepts, Rayla had an additional marking on her forehead.
 It was Giancarlo Volpe's idea to put in Rayla's "Naruto-run" with encouragement from Lulu Younes.

 Characterization and progression

 Rayla is described as courageous and sharp-witted.
 Despite being raised to be an assassin and possessing all the skills required for the profession, Rayla is very moral and compassionate, and thus lacks the ruthlessness needed to take a life, especially the life of one who hasn't wronged her personally.

 Rayla initially has a rather black-and-white perspective on the conflict between humans and magical creatures, but she later comes to view it in a more complex light.

-Rayla suffers from aquaphobia; she is terrified of water and often gets seasick when she's on a boat.
+Rayla suffers from aquaphobia; she is terrified of water and often gets seasick when she's on a boat, the direct cause revealed in the graphic novel Bloodmoon Huntress.